-Gerhard Ens Jr tells the story of his Ukrainian refugee father who moved to Canada in 1923.
+Gerhard J. Ens tells the story of his Mennonite refugee father who moved to Canada in 1923.
 Gerhard is telling this story as part of #Canada150 celebrations, and to celebrate the contributions that refugees have made to Canada since confederation.

 “My father Gerhard Ens was a teacher, minister and radio broadcaster.
 He was born in the Ukraine in 1922.
 His family moved to Reinland, Manitoba in 1923 where he attended Normal School in Winnipeg to become a teacher and worked on farms during the Second World War and as an orderly in a hospital in Portage la Prairie.